Get insider access

 Volume 55 in³

-The Sennheiser HD1 In-Ear with a sturdy, hard case that will protect the headphones from scratches, falls, and mild water damage.
-However, the case is fairly large which reduces the overall portability of the headphones when they're in their case, although they will easily fit into most bags.
+The Sennheiser HD1 In-Ear have a sturdy, hard case that will protect the headphones from scratches, falls, and mild water damage.
+However, the case is fairly large, which reduces the overall portability of the headphones when they're in their case, although they'll easily fit into most bags.

 7.0